bencardoen/DataCurator.jl/README.md

 #### As an executable image
 You need:
-- A command line environment (WSL on windows, any shell on Linux or MAC)
+- A Linux-equivalent command line environment (WSL on windows, any shell on Linux or MAC)

-See [Sylabs](https://cloud.sylabs.io/library/bcvcsert/datacurator/datacurator_f35_j1.6) for up to date images.

 <a name="singularity"></a>
 #### As a Singularity container